defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 - platforms
 - weapons systems

+### If you have security accreditation

-If your project has existing security accreditation, you need to move to Secure by Design when it expires.
+Technologies and services with existing security accreditation need to move to Secure by Design when it expires.
 Start preparing for it now.

+If your accreditation ends before 31 July 2024 and you need more time to move to Secure by Design, you can apply for a 12 month extension.

 ## Who is responsible